Anindya-Prithvi/MNIST_CAELatentSpace/README.md

        6, 2, 8, 2, 2, 2, 6, 2, 2, 2, 2, 2, 2, 8, 3, 2,
        2, 2, 6, 2, 8, 2, 2, 2, 2, 2, 2, 5, 2, 2, 2, 2,
        2, 6, 2, 2, 2, 2, 2, 2, 2, 8, 2, 6, 8, 2, 2, 2], dtype=int64)
+4. A demo is now live at [ghpages](https://anindya-prithvi.github.io/MNIST_CAELatentSpace/).
+Drag the sliders to move around the Latent space.